BAIRLab/DICOManager/README.md

 Required libraries for pip install, see above for guide

 ### file_sorting.py
-Initally imported data of just DICOM files will be dumped into imported_data.
+Initially imported data of just DICOM files will be dumped into imported_data.
 From which, sorting cam be completed for a given <project>.
 Sorting is completed via a <project>.csv of MRN values and sorts them by MRN and date (if desired), and then modality.
 It is recommended for PHI confidentiality, that MRNs are